-It gets triggered when the customer is about to close the tab (or leave the page).
-It doesn’t disrupt the user experience; it lets the users freely browse the site and only shows up when the user is about to leave.
-Therefore, it is the most widely used popup in the industry.
+It gets triggered when a visitor is about to close the tab (or leave the page).
+It doesn’t disrupt the user experience; it lets the users browse the site freely and shows up only when the user is about to leave.

-Let's understand the working of this popup.
-If the user moves his mouse towards the tab, it's a signal these he is either about to close the tab or move to a different tab.
+Let's understand the working of a popup.
+Each time that the user moves his mouse towards the tab, it's a signal that he is either about to close the tab or move to a different tab.
 This is the perfect moment to remind him of something he might be missing if he leaves the page.
-This is where the exit intent popup is programmed to be shown.
+This is where the exit-intent popup is programmed to be shown.

 However, the user doesn't have to do any programming.
 He just has to select the option from his marketing automation software make it an exit intent popup.
 The system automatically inserts code in the back-end to display it during the exit process.

 To implement this behavior, plugins will use mouseover events on the browser tab.

 If the user has been inactive on the site for more than one minute, it’s a good time to remind him that there is still something valuable for him on the site.
 However, if the user has already changed the tab, chances are he may completely miss this type of popup.